Quiz

 Checklist - do your colleagues think you are emotionally intelligent?

-An emotionally intelligent mentor can draw from his or her own experience to guide the mentee on matters that might not be directly related to work but which impact the mentee’s productivity and performance.
+An emotionally intelligent mentor can draw from his or her own experience to guide the mentee on matters that might not be directly related to work, but which impact the mentee’s productivity and performance.

-Back at work, my boss cum mentor knew I was upset and displayed empathy with a story of the time as a newly married person he had smashed his wife’s car while reversing and again insurance didn’t cover it because he had a learner’s permit at the time.
+As a newly married person he had smashed his wife’s car while reversing.
+Insurance didn’t cover it because he had a learner’s permit at the time.

-He shared how he had felt and what he did.
-Coming from a person whom I admired and who could never do anything wrong, I definitely felt better and took decisive action which included getting the car repaired and extracting the payment from the other driver who was at fault.
+Coming from a person whom I admired and who could never do anything wrong, I definitely felt better and took decisive action.
+This included getting the car repaired and extracting the payment from the other driver who was at fault.

 In later years, I’ve noticed my own mentoring style includes stories of similar experiences to help my mentees.
-How could it not?
-After all, both my mentors were also role models for me.

 Mentors are valuable guides to professional destinations

-A good mentor will always always aim to help explore and improve the emotional intelligence of the individuals they are mentoring because they understand how to boost the mentees existing skills and experience, training instead of simply relying on the mentees technical and intellectual abilities.
+They understand how to boost the mentees existing skills and experience, training instead of simply relying on the mentees technical and intellectual abilities.

 They understand that there is a human being working at the office who needs to be nurtured in order to bring out the best in them.

-That’s why current survey results left me wondering, if managers are not willing to mentor female colleagues, then what will be the impact on the emotional capital of the organization?
+If managers are not willing to mentor female colleagues, then what will be the impact on the emotional capital of the organization?

 Have you ever been a mentor?
 How do you add value to the emotional capital of your organization?